YUMMY PUMPKIN MUFFINS

 ¼ cup Lakanto or coconut or date sugar

-1/2 cup organic soy, coconut, oat or almond milk
+1/2 cup organic soy, coconut, oat or almond milk, more if needed

 DIRECTIONS:

-- Preheat oven to 350F and line muffin tins with paper cups or oil lightly
+- Preheat oven to 350F and line muffin tins with paper cups or oil lightly.
+See Teri's Tips below to make a loaf)

-- Using a food processor, grind the oats or alternate flakes to a fine meal then combine all of the dry ingredients in a large bowl.
+- Using a food processor, grind the oats or buckwheat flakes to a fine meal then combine all of the dry ingredients in a large bowl.
 Set aside.
+(If using quinoa flakes they are fine as is.)

-- Mix the wet ingredients in a 4 cup measuring cup or smaller bowl then stir into the dry ingredients until just mixed.
-Add an extra splash non-dairy milk the mixture is too dry.
+- Mix all the wet ingredients, but aquafaba in a 4 cup measuring cup or small bowl and stir into the dry ingredients until just mixed.
+The texture will be quite thick.
+Add an extra splash non-dairy milk if the mixture is too dry.

 - Fill each muffin cup to the top then sprinkle each with the reserved dried fruit and seeds and a touch of pumpkin spice.